archusXIV/mpv-playlists-manager/README.md

 mpm -l|--load <?> # launches the play/download function; or with an argument:
-                    mpm --load <myPlaylistName> (no extension suffix). mpm -f|--local    # load local files/folder(s) mpm -v|--version  # prints mpm version
+                    mpm --load <myPlaylistName> (no extension suffix). mpm -f|--local    # load local files/folder(s) mpm -u|--upgrade  : whatever checking updates is enabled or not, you can upgrade mpm through this option now. mpm -v|--version  # prints mpm version
 ```